 The second log home was built around 1879 in nearby Sowerby and houses the local Tourist Information Centre.

 The park is a trailhead for the Voyageur Trail, which will become a continuous, wilderness hiking trail from Sudbury through Sault Ste.
 Marie to Thunder Bay.
 Currently a number of sections exist along the northern shores of Lakes Huron and Superior.
-The section beginning at Tally-Ho Park runs to Blind River.

-In town, the Red Bridge was built in 1888, after the first bridge was swept away by a flood.
+The town’s Red Bridge was built in 1888, after the first bridge was swept away by a flood.
 It was upgraded in 2009 and remains a one-lane, wooden-floored bridge.

 The Little Rapids Heritage Park Museum is about five kilometres north of town.
 Travel 100 years back in time and discover the area’s way of life.
 Step into the general store, chapel, blacksmith shop, and stables filled with period equipment.